Chapter 2:

 “Whaddya want?”
 Maki glared at him.

 “Wh-Whoa whoa!”
-Hiro swiftly covered her mouth, pinching her cheeks together tightly so she wouldn’t bite him.
+Hiro swiftly pinched her cheeks together tightly.
 “Sorry, she has such a nasty mouth!
 I keep telling her about it, but she just won’t shut up.”

 She responded with muffled noises.